The Lunchbox: Old School Anonymity Softens New World Discontent

 Summary A mistaken delivery in Mumbai's famously efficient lunchbox delivery system connects a young housewife to an old man in the dusk of his life as they build a fantasy world together through notes in the lunchbox.
 Gradually, this fantasy threatens to overwhelm their reality.
 Drama.
 Romance.

-10. The Lunchbox review
+10. The Lunchbox (2013) Movie Review

-11. The Lunchbox Movie Review
+12. The Lunchbox Review

 The Lunchbox Movie Review: Critics Rating: 3.5 stars, click to give your rating/review,Irrfan leads the way, underplayed, yet lasting, like a cardamom between your lips.